ladenberger/BMotionStudio_Tutorial/README.md

 def result = bms.eval("card(call_buttons)")
 ```

+This example evaluates the expression _card(call_buttons)_ in the current state of the model.
+The result is saved in the variable _result_.

 ### Send Updates to the Visualisation

 The BMotion Studio API provides some methods to send updates to the visualisation.
 The first method can evaluate any JavaScript code snippet given as a string: